-j Investments and other financial assets
+i Investments and other financial assets

 Financial instruments held by the Consolidated Entity classified as being available for sale are stated at fair value, with any resultant gain or loss recognised directly in equity, except for impairment losses and, in the case of monetary items, foreign exchange gains and losses.
-Where these investments are derecognised, the cumulative gain or loss previously recognised directly in equity is recognised in the Statement of Comprehensive Income.
-Where these investments are interest bearing, interest calculated using the effective interest method is recognised in the Statement of Comprehensive Income.
+Where these investments are derecognised, the cumulative gain or loss previously recognised directly in equity is recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+Where these investments are interest bearing, interest calculated using the effective interest method is recognised in the Statement of Profit or Loss and Other Comprehensive Income.